 Parents should also raise any concerns about online safety with the school office.

 Ensuring children understand the potential risks online and providing e-safety education is an on-going and long term process.
-Safe use of the internet is embedded into our school and computing curriculum (e.g. making E-Safety websites, presentations and movies) with the aim to help children have an intrinsic understanding of the benefits and risks of the internet.
+Safe use of the internet is embedded into our school and computing curriculum (e.g. creating E-Safety websites, presentations and movies) with the aim to help children have an intrinsic understanding of the benefits and risks of the internet.
 We appreciate that the evolving world of social media and internet gaming is a difficult area for parents and carers to manage.
 Here are some key tips for helping to monitor content and internet use whether it is the online gaming, a hoax, everyday use or the next potential craze or challenge:

 For more information on parental controls and online safety, please see below.